Transmedia: Image Sound Motion

 (View more Transmedia student videos.)

-In weeks two and three, you’ll record a short series of videos based on a given topic, and then these videos will be edited into a video sample library.
+In weeks two and three, you’ll record a short series of videos based on a given topic, and then edit these videos into a video sample library.
 You’ll learn how to program the computer to interact with video and audio sample libraries.
-You’ll use the invention kit Makey Makey to build buttons and controllers for the computer, and then you’ll assemble your images, video, and audio to create an interactive audiovisual media artwork.
+After using the invention kit Makey Makey to build buttons and controllers for the computer, you'll assemble your images, video, and audio to create an interactive audiovisual media artwork.

 When the class convenes each morning, you’ll discuss the assigned reading and your journal entries before receiving the day’s assignment.
-Technical, historical, and theoretical material will be provided to give you a strong foundation, and you’ll also have the opportunity to meet media artists who can help you understand the creative possibilities of the techniques you’re learning.
+Technical, historical, and theoretical material will be provided to give you a strong foundation in this field, and you’ll also have the opportunity to meet media artists who can help you understand the creative possibilities of the techniques you’re learning.

-As you work to master each new concept and skill for creating images, sound, and motion-based media, you’ll have the full support of your faculty mentor.
-At the end of each day, the class will convene to discuss work, techniques, problems, and solutions.
+As you work to master each new concept and the skills needed to create images, sound, and motion-based media, you’ll have the full support of your faculty mentor.
+At the end of each day, the class will gather to discuss work, techniques, problems, and solutions.
 Learning will be fun, challenging, and exciting and will open you to new possibilities for creating dynamic media art.

 - Students will come prepared for unhindered experimentation and with a mind open to new ideas, concepts, and techniques.